dbojan/free-iptv-balkan-plus/README.md

   - Settings/user interface/screen orientation, select device.
   - Settings/advanced/edit mpv.conf, add (this is needed for some channels): user-agent=mpv
   - Click on save.
+  - to change channel, click anywhere, and then click on > at the bottom
+  - to show playlist press and hold on > at the bottom

+- progtv - use in landscape mode; click, or click and hold for list/functions.
+Also, can swipe left/right, up/down to change channel.
-progtv, vlc and kodi are also available for android/androidtv
+- vlc and kodi are also available for android/androidtv

 ###  EPG (Electronic Program Guide), tv schedule